Make a Writing Appointment

 Learn more about Virtual Meetings.

-Written Feedback appointments allow students to receive written comments and suggestions from a Writing Center instructor.
+Written Feedback appointments allow you to receive written comments and suggestions from a Writing Center instructor.
 After uploading your draft into WCOnline, along with information about your assignment or writing project, you will receive written feedback the next business day following your appointment.
-This feedback will remain accessible to you after your appointment, and you can revisit it at any time in WCOnline.
+This feedback will remain available to you after your appointment.

 Written Feedback appointments are recommended if…